 Some programs have championship chess engines that have taken on the world’s best players.
 This is some of the great chess training software for Windows.

 Chessmaster XI: Grandmaster Edition

 Fritz is one of the best chess programs that has beaten some of the game’s greatest players from Kasparov to Kramnik.
 Fritz 15 is software with the Rybka chess engine that’s ideal for tournament players.
-The program is retailing at $63.44 (69.90 euros) and is compatible with Windows, Mac OS X, Android and iOS.
+The program is retailing for about $70 (80 euros) and is compatible with Windows, Mac OS X, Android, and iOS.
 The latest addition to the series has an expanded database that includes more than 1.5 million historic games and new 64-bit engine.

 Deep Rybka 4

 Rybka is a groundbreaking chess engine program that won consecutive WCCC championships, and Fritz 15 is based on that engine.
 Mr Rajlich, one of the great chess players, developed the original engine and has now enhanced it with Rybka 4.

 Deep Rybka 4 is a multiprocessor version that’s available with alternative Fritz 12, Chess Assistant and Aquarium GUIs.
 There’s also Rybka 4 version without a GUI that you can add a compatible UI to such as Arena.

 Note that this is software developed for more advanced chess players.
 It primarily provides players with detailed evaluations of playing positions.
 Deep Rybka 4 also gives you in-depth analysis of games.